tlugger/graphicsProject/README.md

 ###Tyler Lugger

-####This Project creates a scene in two different modes that allows navigation infirst person view around a natural scene to find a ghost.
+####This Project creates a scene in two different modes that allows navigation in first person view around a natural scene to find a ghost.

+####The scene opens in a forested area in day mode.
+A ghost is placed randomly within the world, either out in the open or partially within a tree (it is a ghost after all).
+Use the arrow keys to navigate around the world and find the ghost.
+When you are close enough to the ghost, a message will display at the top left of the window telling you that you won the hunt.
+Use the 'd' key to switch to night mode for a more challenging ghost hunt.

 ####The two unique modes for this scene are: